mvarrone/fastapi-social-media-app/README.md

         - Export collection data
         - Export environment data
     4) Implement roles: admin and user
-    5) Add documentation credentials to a db or json file (implement hash password)
+    5) Add documentation credentials to a db or json file (implement a hashed password)